chen42/slides/deepvar.md

 	* Introduce best practices for merging DeepVariant samples to generate gvcf files (v 0.9.0).
 	* Improved Indel accuracy for WGS (v 0.9.0)
 	* Improved accuracy for NovaSeq  (v 0.8.0)
+	* Improved accuracy for PacBio  (v 0.9.0)
+	* Improved PacBio HiFi model  (v 0.10.0)
+	* v 1.0.0: Compared to DeepVariant v0.10, these changes reduce Illumina WGS errors by 24%, exome errors by 19%, and PacBio errors by 52%.

 ---